Skip to content

 > npm install -g appium

-Once that is installed, you will then need to download and install the latest version of Java SE Development Kit (JDK) from the Oracle website.
-Once that has been installed, make sure that the JAVA_HOME environment variable has been set.
+Once Appium is installed, download and install the latest version of the Java SE Development Kit (JDK) from the Oracle website.
+After installation, make sure the JAVA_HOME environment variable has been set.

-Once that is installed, you will then need to install the Android Studio (you may already have it installed if you are doing Android development).
-You can download it from Android Developer site.
+Next, install Android Studio (you may already have it installed if you do Android development).
+You can download it from the Android Developer site.

-Make sure you have ANDROID_HOME environment variable set to point to Android SDK.
-In most cases it should point to
+Make sure the ANDROID_HOME environment variable is set to point to the Android SDK.
+In most cases, it should point to:

 c:\Users\<user name>\AppData\Local\Android\sdk